-Gunmen kill at least 16 people in attack on Hanukkah celebration on Sydney's Bondi Beach
+Father and son gunmen kill at least 15 people in attack on Hanukkah event at Sydney's Bondi Beach

 Arsen Ostrovsky, a lawyer attending the Hanukkah ceremony with his wife and daughters, was grazed in the head by a bullet.
 Ostrovsky said he moved from Israel to Australia two weeks ago to work for a Jewish advocacy group.

 Lachlan Moran, 32, from Melbourne, told the AP he was waiting for his family when he heard shots.
-He dropped the beer he was carrying and ran.

 "I sprinted as quickly as I could," Moran said.
 He said he heard shooting off and on for about five minutes.
 “Everyone just dropped all their possessions and everything and were running and people were crying and it was just horrible."